• Skip to primary navigation

 • I would also serve this dish right along with some chicken francese or spicy chicken saltimbocca

-• Pasta always needs more vegetables so serve your spaghetti with garlic and oil, creamy red pepper pasta, or carbonara with some of this!
+• Pasta always needs more vegetables so serve your spaghetti with garlic and oil, creamy red pepper pasta, or spaghetti carbonara with some of this!

 • Fish would go great with this dish!
 I'd serve it on the side of cast iron lemon dill salmon, pan-seared snapper, or pistachio-crusted sea bass!